 - While the meat is browning add the beef broth, chipotle chilies, garlic, cumin, oregano and ground cloves to a blender.
 Blend until smooth.

 - Use tongs to move the meat to the slow cooker.
 Pour the blended mixture over the top of the meat.
 Add in the bay leaves.

 - Cover the slow cooker and cook on low for 8-12 hours, or until beef is tender.

 - Remove the beef and place on a cutting board.
+Remove bay leaves and discard.
 Shred the meat.
 Add the meat back into the slow cooker.
 Add in the lime juice.
 Turn the slow cooker to high and cook for another 20 minutes.

 - Use a slotted spoon to strain off juices from meat and then serve and enjoy!